Biden seeks new chapter in troubled Middle East

 One factor in seeking a détente in the Saudi relationship is growing concern in the administration that the Saudis could move closer to China and Russia amid strains with the United States.

 Another significant stumbling block has been the lack of a new nuclear agreement with Iran.
-The last round of negotiations in Doha ended without success.
+The last round of negotiations in Doha, Qatar ended without success.
 The Saudis, as well as the Israelis, have been frustrated that the White House has not abandoned efforts to revive the deal with Tehran.

 “We want the Saudis to feel that the U.S. is committed to its security long term, and that, in turn, the Saudis are committed to U.S. national security interests as well,” said Richard Goldberg, who served as a senior National Security Council adviser on Iran in the Trump administration.
 “The president is saying ahead of his trip, ‘We are going to continue to hedge on you.’
 If I was MBS looking at that, I would say, ‘Well, then I’m going to hedge against you as well.’”